esesmuedgars/IdeaKit/README.md

 ### Allowing parallel iOS UI test runs in CI

-If you have your CI machine that allows multiple jobs to run in parallel you most likely have encountered a problem that you cannot run multiple iOS UI tests in the same simulator at the same time.
+If your CI machine allows multiple jobs to run in parallel you most likely have encountered a problem that you cannot run multiple iOS UI tests in the same simulator at the same time.
 [Igor Kulman](https://twitter.com/igorkulman) in his [article](https://blog.kulman.sk/parallel-ui-test-runs) describes how to solve it by creating a new iOS simulator instance for every job.

 ### Testing in-app purchases locally in iOS simulator